emacs-helm/helm/index.md

 See [Install Helm from Git](https://github.com/emacs-helm/helm/wiki#from-source)

-_NOTE:_ Installing helm using git and make is the safest way.

 ## Install from Emacs packaging system

 See [Install Helm from Melpa](https://github.com/emacs-helm/helm/wiki#from-melpa)

-_NOTE:_ This is not the recommended way to install packages.

 ## Installing just the helm-core package